Privacy statement

 Privacy complaints

-You can lodge an information privacy complaint if you believe that the QPC has breached its obligations under the IP Act to comply with the information privacy principles.
+You can lodge an information privacy complaint if you believe that the QPC has breached its obligations under the IP Act to comply with the Queensland privacy principles.
 If you are concerned about our handling of your personal information, you may make your complaint via email to enquiry@qpc.qld.gov.au

 Please mark your email complaint as "Private and Confidential".